Malazan Book of the Fallen: The Kharkanas Trilogy

 The Kharkanas Trilogy is a prequel series written by Steven Erikson after the completion of the main series.
 The series deals with the Tiste before their split into darkness, light and shadow.
 It sheds light on the events that are often hinted at in the background of Malazan Book of the Fallen.
 Many of the important Tiste characters from the Malazan Book of the Fallen make an appearance like Anomander Rake, Draconus, Spinnock Durav and Andarist.

 Path to Ascendancy

 The Path to Ascendancy is a prequel series set in the world of Malazan, written by Ian Cameron Esslemont.
 The stories deal with the early adventures of Dancer and Kellanved (Dorin and Wu, in this series) and their eventual rise to power on Quon Tali.

 The Tales of Witness

 The Tales of Witness is a series written by Steven Erikson as a sequel to the main series featuring Karsa Orlong and his quest to destroy civilization.

 In July 2024, Erikson stated that the series would now be four novels instead of the planned trilogy, as the second novel needed to be split in two.

+The third book of the series Legacies of Betrayal is expected to be released on November 24 2026.